ciofeca/jsms/README.md

 Yes, *j* stands for Jolla phone.

+The script runs in a Linux terminal window (for example: Ubuntu Gnome-Terminal) and sends *ssh* commands to Jolla phone on the same LAN.

 How:
-- *jsms lauriston Russia has no good generals.
+- ubuntuprompt$ *jsms lauriston Russia has no good generals.
 The only exception is Bagration.*

 Why:
 - I spend a lot of time working in a Linux terminal window